 Travel bloggers share their favorite Unesco,historic monuments and architectural wonders

 There are so many truly amazing places to visit throughout the world with spectacular and historic monuments and Unesco World Heritage sites.
 When I ask this question to a few fellow of travel bloggers what their favorite sites are to visit, I received a quite few exciting and interesting locations that I heard of and some new places that I will also place on my bucket list of historic sites to visit down the road.
+If your looking for inspiring places of historical and cultural treasures to visit on your next travel journey check out some of these amazing historic places to visit and I’m sure you will want to put most of these on your bucket list.

 Here are some of their favorite sites in no particular order: